Quickstart ARC: towards distributed computing in a few minutes - x509 edition

 The ARC7 zero configuration implements a default closed approach defining the special authorization object called authgroup.

-You can test submission from the host running A-REX or from any other host in the network following the instructions below.
+You can test submission from the host running A-REX or from any other machine by following the instructions below.

 Note